-In Seated Throwing Events, six consecutive trials shall be staged for each athlete, unless the Technical Delegate decides the first three rounds are held in two or more pools.
+In Seated Throwing Events, six consecutive trials shall be staged for each athlete, which for the avoidance of doubt may be held in two or more pools.
 In IPC Games and IPC Competitions (Part B - 3.1.2 (a) and (b)), it is recommended that the competing order for six consecutive trials shall be in reverse ranking order recorded from the relevant list of valid performances achieved during the predetermined period.